-The OSUCCC – James is a leader in offering some of the world’s most advanced, sophisticated treatments for multiple myeloma patients.
+The OSUCCC – James is a leader in offering some of the world’s most advanced, sophisticated treatments for patients with multiple myeloma.

 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms:

-Some multiple myeloma patients have no symptoms, and because of that, they often do not need immediate treatment.
+Some patients with multiple myeloma have no symptoms, and because of that, they often do not need immediate treatment.
 They should, however, be regularly and closely monitored until signs or symptoms appear.
 This is called watchful waiting.

 Chemotherapy destroys the myeloma cells directly.
-Chemotherapy drugs can be taken by mouth or injected into a vein or muscle, and they may be given over a period of months.
+Chemotherapy drugs can be taken by mouth or injected into a vein, and they may be given over a period of months.

 When the drugs enter the bloodstream, they can reach cancer cells throughout the body (called systemic chemotherapy).
 Combination chemotherapy uses more than one anticancer drug.

 Chemotherapy treatment usually takes place in an outpatient part of the hospital, at your doctor's office or in your home.
-Some people may need to stay in the hospital for treatment.
+Some patients may need to stay in the hospital for treatment.